Manhunter (comics)

-Manhunter is the name given to several different fictional characters appearing in comic books published by DC Comics.
-They are depicted as superheroes and antiheroes.
+Manhunter is the name of several fictional characters appearing in comic books published by DC Comics and Quality Comics.

 Paul Kirk, Rick Nelson, Paul Kirk

 "Paul Kirk, Manhunter" was a crime series that ran in Adventure Comics #58–72 (Jan.
 1941 – March 1942).
 In this original incarnation, Kirk was a non-costumed investigator who helped police solve crimes.
-The word "manhunter" in the title was merley an epithet describing Kirk's role and was not a name, nickname, or alias used by Kirk in the stories.
-However, Paul Kirk was re-imagined as a kind of superhero called Manhunter in the 1970s, so he retroactively became comics' first Manhunter despite not possessing the name before the Quality or Simon & Kirby characters (below).
+The word "manhunter" in the title was merely an epithet describing Kirk's role and was not a name, nickname, or alias used by Kirk in the stories.